MetaMask/metamask-extension/test/e2e/webdriver/README.md

 > </details>
 >
 > <details><summary><b>Contains</b></summary>
-> Locate element with search text using the method `contains` in the XPath expression (mainly used when there is dynamic text)<br>
+> Locate element with search text using the method `contains` in the XPath expression (mainly used when there is dynamic text)
 >
 > ![Screenshot displays ‘Reject’ button in the send transaction page](image/xpath-contains.png)
 >